Most brands assume women drive conscious consumption.

 Twenty years of conscious consumer work teaches you patterns most agencies never see.

 Social proof beats brand claims.
-86% of women use social media for purchasing advice.
 User-generated content and peer testimonials consistently outperform brand messaging in our client work.
+But you have to make it easy to find and project it prominently, versus adding layers of research that need to be done.

 Show, don't tell.
 Document your supply chain.
 Share behind-the-scenes content.
 Provide third-party certifications.
-Women want to understand the "how" behind conscious positioning.
+Women want to understand the "how" behind conscious positioning—but present it visually and accessibly without additional barriers (i.e., research).

 For Men: Activate What's Already There

-Lead with function.
-Men prioritize performance.
-Connect product efficacy to conscious values rather than leading with environmental positioning.
+Lead with function and performance.
+Men prioritize efficacy.
+Connect product performance to conscious values rather than leading with environmental positioning.
+"This works better AND it's better for the planet."

-Make impact visible.
+Make impact visible and measurable.
 Provide concrete metrics.
-"This purchase removes 50 pounds of plastic from oceans" gives men tangible evidence of their impact.
+"This purchase removes 50 pounds of plastic from oceans," gives men tangible evidence of their impact and creates a status signal they can share.

 Streamline decisions.
 Men prefer efficiency.
 Minimize steps between interest and purchase.
 Provide clear comparisons.
-Emphasize immediate availability.
+Emphasize immediate availability and straightforward purchasing.

 What Matters Across the Continuum

 Category context drives behavior.
 Women dominate grocery and personal care decisions.
-Men lead electronics purchasing (53% vs 43%).
-Your approach should match who actually makes buying decisions in your category.
+Men lead electronics purchasing.
+Your approach should match who actually makes buying decisions in your category—and speak to both the researcher and the purchaser when they're different people.

 Trust is the bridge between intent and action.
 Only 7% actually buy sustainable products despite 69% expressing concern.
-The brands that close this gap capture disproportionate market share.
+The brands that close this gap capture disproportionate market share by addressing the specific barriers each gender faces.

 Where to Start

 Quick diagnostic: Are your customer testimonials gender-balanced?
-Does your messaging use sympathy or pride appeals?
+Does your messaging use "help your family" or "be a leader" appeals?
 How many steps in your purchase process?
 Do you lead with functional benefits or values positioning?

 The conscious consumer market represents $355 billion globally, growing 7.7% annually.
-Most brands reach half their potential audience.
+Most brands reach half their potential audience because they optimize for stated preferences instead of actual buying behaviors.

-Instead of guessing where you stand, get precise insights into your conscious consumer gender gap.
-Our calculator analyzes your marketing data to reveal:
+Get precise insights into your conscious consumer messaging opportunities.
+Our assessment analyzes your current approach to reveal:

 The Real Conscious Consumer